DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatingAScene.md

 git submodule add git@github.com:DigitalPainting/Flying-Pathfinding.git
 ```

-Note there will be some warnings when the code is imported.
+Note there may be some warnings when the code is imported.
 This is caused by a limitation of the way Unity imports packages that are git submodules.
 So far, apart from the annoying warnings on import and startup we've not found any problems.

 ## Configure Your Scene to use the Digital Painting

-  * Add the `DigitalPaintingManager` prefab to your scene
+  * `Window > Wizards Code > Open Digital Painting Manager`
-  * Add the Octree prefab to the scene and ensure the Box Collider covers your terrain (for a standard 500 x 500 terrain this means you should position the octree at 250, 0, 250 and set the box collider scale to 500, 100, 500 - note that the y value changes how high your flying agents can go)
+  * Select the `Standard` tab and clidk `Add Digital Painting Manager`
   * Add an agent to the scene - the easiest way to get started is to add the Fairy agent that comes with the Digital Painting package, see the 'Spawning Agents' section of the [agent](agents.md) documentation.

 ## DONE!